Tutorial: Discover and manage shadow IT in your network

 Analyze usage: Now that you know whether or not you want the app to be used in your organization, you want to investigate how and who is using it.
 If it's only used in a limited way in your organization maybe it's ok, but maybe if the use is growing you want to be notified about it so you can decide if you want to block the app.

-In the Cloud App Security portal, under Discover, click Discovered apps and then drill down by clicking on the specific app you want to investigate.
+In the Defender for Cloud Apps portal, under Discover, click Discovered apps and then drill down by clicking on the specific app you want to investigate.
 The Use tab lets you know how many active users are using the app and how much traffic it's generating.
 This can already give you a pretty good picture of what's happening with the app.
 Then, if you want to see who, specifically, is using the app, you can drill down further by clicking Total active users.
 This important step can give you pertinent information, for example, if you discover that all the users of a specific app are from the Marketing department, it's possible that there's a business need for this app, and if it's risky you should talk to them about an alternative before blocking it.

 Dive even deeper when investigating use of discovered apps.
 View subdomains and resources to learn about specific activities, data access, and resource usage in your cloud services.
 For more information, see Deep dive into Discovered apps and Discover resources and custom apps.

-Identify alternative apps: Use the cloud app catalog to identify safer apps that achieve similar business functionality as the detected risky apps, but do comply with your organization's policy.
+Identify alternative apps: Use the Cloud App Catalog to identify safer apps that achieve similar business functionality as the detected risky apps, but do comply with your organization's policy.
 You can do this by using the advanced filters to find apps in the same category that meet with your different security controls.

 Phase 3: Manage your apps

-Manage cloud apps: Cloud App Security helps you with the process for managing app use in your organization.
+Manage cloud apps: Defender for Cloud Apps helps you with the process for managing app use in your organization.
 After you identified the different patterns and behaviors used in your organization, you can create new custom app tags in order to classify each app according to its business status or justification.
 These tags can be then used for specific monitoring purposes, for example, identify high traffic that is going to apps that are tagged as risky cloud storage apps.
 App tags can be managed under Cloud Discovery settings > App tags.
 These tags can then be used later for filtering in the Cloud Discovery pages and creating policies using them.

-Manage discovered apps using Azure Active Directory (Azure AD) Gallery: Cloud App Security also leverages its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
+Manage discovered apps using Azure Active Directory (Azure AD) Gallery: Defender for Cloud Apps also leverages its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
 For apps that already appear in the Azure AD Gallery, you can apply single sign-on and manage the app with Azure AD.
 To do so, on the row where the relevant app appears, choose the three dots at the end of the row, and then choose Manage app with Azure AD.

 Continuous monitoring: Now that you have thoroughly investigated the apps, you might want to set policies that monitor the apps and provide control where needed.